MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/lobby-and-matchmaking-release-notes.md

 ### New features

-- The SDK is now more responsive to unexpected disconnects (detected 2-3x faster than previously).
+- The SDK is now more responsive to unexpected disconnections (detected 2-3x faster than previously).
-- Unexpected Lobby disconnects will now result in automatic reconnect attempts - the disconnect is communicated to the client only after these reconnect attempts have failed.
+- Unexpected Lobby disconnections will now result in automatic reconnect attempts - the disconnect is communicated to the client only after these reconnect attempts have failed.
 - GDK/Win32: Web service failure responses (429s, 503s, etc.) will now result in automatic retries - a failure is communicated to the client only after these retries have failed.

 ### Bug fixes

 - Fixed a bug where matchmaking failed after 10 consecutive matches.
-- Fixed a bug where GetErrorMessage(...) functionality did not provide error messages related to matchmaking.
+- Fixed a bug where GetErrorMessage(...) functionality didn't provide error messages related to matchmaking.
-- Fixed a bug where two fields in the LobbySearchResult struct were not correctly populated (maxMemberCount and currentMemberCount).
+- Fixed a bug where two fields in the LobbySearchResult struct weren't correctly populated (maxMemberCount and currentMemberCount).
 - Fixed various bugs related to behavior/reliability following suspend/resume.

 ## 1.1.1